 La Boccaccia: La Boccaccia has been sprouting up all over the city and for that I am grateful: this pizza al taglio spot always has lots of great flavor combinations and the dough is the perfect consistency – soft but crispy.
 I recently tried pizza with pumpkin and gorgonzola and it was excellent.

 Pizzarium: Now that we’ve covered the more classic pizza al taglio spots, it’s time to move on to Pizzarium which has developed a sort of cult following in the city.
 Created by master pizzaiolo Gabriele Bonci, it offers a very different pizza-by-the-slice experience than the others.
-This gourmet spot creates truly unique flavor pairings with carefully-sourced seasonal ingredients like artichokes, oxtail, persimmons and more, and the higher price tag is reflected in the price.
+This gourmet spot uses unique ingredients, like artichokes, oxtail, persimmons and more, and the higher price tag reflects the quality.
 The potato pizza here is a standout.

 Panificio Bonci: Panificio Bonci is a small bakery that also serves Bonci’s famous pizza by the slice, although it offers fewer variations than the other spots.
 This is also a nice place to stop by for breakfast croissants, cakes or seasonal baked goods, like Panettone at Christmas time.

-VIP Pizza: I have wanted to tell the world about VIP Pizza for a very long time because I seriously love the pizza here (and love rooting for an underdog).
-VIP stands for “Very Italian Pizza”, which is a terrible name, and it’s open daily from 8:30am – 5:00am, meaning it attracts the late-night crowd stumbling out from the nearby night-clubs – but the pizza is so good, I can never resist stopping by for a slice of pizza filled with spicy panfried leafy green vegetables like broccoletti and cicoria.
+VIP Pizza: I have wanted to tell the world about VIP Pizza for a long time because I love the pizza here (and love rooting for an underdog).
+VIP stands for “Very Italian Pizza”, which is a terrible name, and it stays upon until 5:00am, meaning it attracts a late-night crowd.
+But the pizza is so good, I can never resist stopping by for a slice of pizza filled with spicy panfried leafy green vegetables like broccoletti and cicoria.

 Pinsa & Others